How to Socialize a Puppy

 Social skills are just as important for your canine pal as they are for each of us.
 A well-mannered, well-adjusted dog who can adapt to a variety of situations with new people and other pets will be a happier dog and a better companion for you.

-What is a well-socialized dog?
+What defines a well-socialized dog?